 This may seem like a contradiction.
-But it’s a circle you can only square by understanding Russian consumer behaviour.
-Here are four things you need to know.
+But it’s a characteristic of Russian consumer behavior to be aware of.
+Here are four other things you need to know.

-After the 2008 crash, the value of the rouble nosedived, driving up prices and reducing spending power.
-Although the poverty level has decreased in the last 10 years, it’s still above average.
+After the 2008 crash, the value of the Russian ruble nosedived, driving up prices and reducing spending power.
+Although the Russian poverty level has decreased in the last 10 years, it’s still above average.
 Russian consumer confidence hasn’t recovered either.
 In 2018, 61% of Russians believed the economy was in recession – a 10% increase from 2017 and the highest figure in Europe.

 Unsurprisingly, Russian spending habits have been affected.
-Because they don’t trust the banks to look after their money, they don’t save.
+Because banks aren’t particularly trusted to look after their money, Russians often don’t save.
 Instead, they spend 80% of their income.
-And they want to exercise their spending power now before further disaster strikes – 47% of items are purchased for use on the same day.
+And 47% of items are purchased for use on the same day.

-Russian consumers have also started looking for local shopping opportunities, where local brands can adapt their prices more easily to the economic situation.
-As a result, Moscow and St Petersburg have become retail centres.
+Russian consumers are increasingly looking for local shopping opportunities, where local brands can adapt their prices more easily to the economic situation.
+As a result, Moscow and St. Petersburg have become retail centers.

 So what does this mean for your brand?
 To appeal to Russian consumers, emphasize your products’ value and reliability.
 And if you’re a luxury brand, justify the higher price tag by proving you’re a worthwhile investment.

-Of course, bear in mind Russia is economically split.
+Keep in mind, though, Russia is economically split.
 The top 20% of the population is eight times as wealthy as the bottom 20%.
-If this is your target audience, you’ll need to adjust your strategy accordingly.
+You’ll need to adjust your strategy for your target demographic.

-You know those round-the-block queues Apple’s iPhone launches are famous for?
+Those round-the-block queues Apple’s iPhone launches are famous for?
 That’s the kind of loyalty Russian consumers regularly demonstrate.
-The high premium Russians place on value means once they’ve tried and enjoyed your brand, they’ll keep coming back for more.
+The high premium Russians place on value means once they’ve tried and enjoyed your brand, they’ll keep coming back.

-The high rate of scamming in Russia also contributes to this.
+The high rate of scamming in Russia also contributes to this trend.
 If you can prove you’re not out to steal consumers’ money, you’ll gain long-term leads.
 So it’s well worth investing in your image as a trustworthy brand.